Professional Regulation Commission: Creation of the Commission (1973‒1999)

 The PRC Coat-of-Arms designed by the Heraldry Commission was officially adopted on February 1, 1974.
-The Commission made its offices at the burned Civil Service Commission building at P. Paredes Street in Manila.
-The structure later became the PRC Main Building.
 The PRC began issuing certificates of registration in Filipino with English translation.

-In the same year, also saw the computerization of the database of registered professionals with the assistance of the National Computer Center.
-The Implementing Rules and Regulations of Presidential Decree 223 are promulgated on December 9 of that year.

-In 1975, PRC began issuing computer-printed registration cards with one-year validity.
-PRC starts accrediting professional organizations.
+In 1975, it saw the computerization of the database of registered professionals with the assistance of the National Computer Center.
+On that same year, PRC began issuing computer-printed registration cards with one-year validity and starts accrediting professional organizations.